How To Save Files to WebP in GIMP?

-Even WordPress announced that in the upcoming version release of 5.8, they are going to support WebP files, this is the reason why everyone is more curious to know to do this for free.
+Even WordPress, a famous CMS (Content Management Software), recently announced that from the upcoming version release of 5.8, they are going to support WebP files, this is the reason why everyone is more curious to know to do this.

 So check out how to save an image file to WebP using the GIMP tool: